stephenrossetti/Module-6-Challenge/README.md

 Used Bootstrap to format HTML and CSS.

-Utilized coding help from Stack Overflow for suggested code snippets and efficiencies (using for loops for 5-day forecast) as well as AskBCS Learning Assistant for localStorage help.
+Utilized coding help from Stack Overflow for suggested code snippets and efficiencies (using for loops for 5-day forecast) Used AskBCS Learning Assistant for localStorage help.
+Used TA for help on for loop i+8 to get each day instead of 3-hour increments.